In This Article

 The gut is comprised of good and bad gut bacteria.
 A healthy digestive system requires a balance of both.
 Otherwise, you will show signs of an unhealthy gut.

 Gut bacteria make it easy for your body to digest and absorb nutrients from food.
 Studies show that fiber supplements increase the beneficial bacteria in your gut.
+Consistent fiber intake is necessary to feed the good bacteria in your microbiome.

 Prebiotic fiber can also nourish probiotic bacteria.
 A well-balanced gut flora lowers your risk for colon cancer and type 2 diabetes.